mountaineerbr/shellChatGPT/README.md

 ![Insert Text Completions](https://gitlab.com/mountaineerbr/etc/-/raw/main/gfx/text_insert.gif)

 Add the insert tag `[insert]` where it is going to be completed.
-Mistral `code models` work well with the insert / fill-in-the-middel (FIM) mode!
+Mistral `code models` work well with the insert / fill-in-the-middle (FIM) mode!
 If no suffix is provided, it works as plain text completions.
 </details>